ginger51011/pandoras_pot/README.md

 of looks like a website (to a bot), really *really* fast.
 Like crazy fast.
 One could even say blazingly fast. *Hopefully*.

+`pandoras_pot` supports multiple modes of generation, depending on its configuration.
+It can for example generate random strings as data, or "actual" sentances using Markov chains.
+Neato!

 ## Setting it up

 The most likely use-case is to use another server as a reverse proxy, and then